matt-forster/LIIS/README.md

 4. Download and move the website files into the hosted directory.
 5. **Special Write permissions** are required for the `resources/download` and `resources/upload` directories, to ensure that the export and picture functions operate properly.
 Popular permissions for these folders are 775 for the appropriate Apache and PHP/FTP users.
 6. Open `install.php` and `application/config/database.php` within a text editor.
 Change the appropriate settings (MySQL user/password) to allow codeigniter to connect to MySQL.
 Make sure to change both the data and user database settings in database.php.
-7. In your browser, open to `(website_root)/install.php` to install the database.
+7. In your browser, open `(website_root)/install.php` to install the database.
 If an error is shown, look over your MySQL settings and the two files in step 5 to ensure connectivity.
 8. Log in to the user management with the user and password provided after successful database installation.

 #### Contributors